 The 2019 Housing Element would not result in any direct or indirect physical changes to the environment.
 The 2019 Housing Element Update does not change programs or policies that provide regulatory guidance for regulating development based on hydrology or water quality.
 These issues are dealt with in the Public Safety and Conservation, Open Space, Energy and Parks Elements of the Inland General Plan and the Coastal General Plan and in Article 6 - Site Development Regulations and Article 5- Resource Management of the Inland and Coastal Land Use and Development Codes.

-The proposed project would have No Impact on Hydrology and Water Quality.
+The proposed project would have No Impact on Hydrology and Water Quality because the Housing Element does not change programs or policies that regulate Hydrology and Water